INTRODUCING STC’S WHARF RENEWAL PROJECT

 The Wharf will be closed for renovation throughout 2019.

-STC Box Office relocated
+STC Box Office moved

 The STC Wharf Box Office has relocated to Roslyn Packer Theatre at 22 Hickson Road Walsh Bay.
+The Roslyn Packer Theatre is just a 2 to 3 minute stroll down from The Wharf, across the road, opposite Pier 6/7.

 $60 million is required to fund the Wharf Renewal Project.
 In April 2017, it was announced that the NSW Government has committed $30 million towards the project.